lsxliron/Zahn-Center-Hackathon-Starter-Kit/django_example/README.md

 The dictionary in the third argument may have complex values like lists and dictionaries.

 ### The URLs File
-In the project directory there is a file named `urls.py` which is in charge on all the available URLS and their functionality.
+In the project directory there is a file named `urls.py` which is in charge on all the available URLs and their functionality.
 After adding new views to our `views.py`  file, we have to set a URL for it so it will be available to the users.
 The URL structure in this file is as follows:
 ```python
 url(r'$^', example_views.index, name='home'),
 url(r'^tickerHistory', example_views.getTickerHistory, name='history')
 ```
 The first argument is a [regular expression](https://docs.python.org/2/library/re.html) which should match the URL.
 The second argument is the name of your function in the `views.py` file and the last argument is the view name.
-This name is important if you want to access it from an HTML form.
+The name argument is important if you want to access it from an HTML form.

 ### Templates
-Django has its own templating engine.
+Django has its own [templating engine](https://docs.djangoproject.com/en/1.10/topics/templates/.)
 This is useful to perform some logic operations on our backend the return variables to the HTML files.
 The `index` function in `views.py` returns a template called `index.html`.
 Note that each app should contain its own `templates` directory.
 For example
 ```bash